andynarf/wisboo-backend/README.md

 `sudo apt install postgresql postgresql-contrib libpq-dev`

 #### Creating a Role

-The `role` as it's called on Postgre it's basically your username, using this role rails will create and communicate with the Database.
+The `role` as it's called on Postgre it's basically your username, using this role rails will create and communicate with the database.

 `sudo -u postgres createuser -s YOUR_DB_ROLE_NAME -P`